geekfreak/lbTodo/ARTICLE.md

 Why would you want to use this app?

-Most user of this app have the overwhelming need to store list of item they need to be done in a readily accessible and readable format.
+Most users of this app have the overwhelming need to store lists of items they need to be done in a readily accessible and readable format.